 The journey includes one night aboard the luxury train, as well as two nights at the Caruso hotel, an 11th-century hotel in Ravello.

-Enjoy a variety of entertainment such as live piano music with sommelier wines or signature cocktails onboard and private live music garden performances at the Caruso.
+Enjoy a variety of entertainment such as live piano music with wines or signature cocktails onboard and private live music garden performances at the Caruso.
 The hotel also offers a gala dinner with live cooking stations and local producers one night.

 Grand Suite passengers will also receive a tour of the historic Casa del Larario Regio V, which is usually closed to the public.